 - Broken bones

 - Internal organ damage

-Because so many of these injuries are extremely serious and require significant care after an accident, it is critical that those responsible for the harm be held accountable and compensate you for your injuries.
+Many injuries are extremely serious and require significant care after an accident.
+It is critical that those responsible for the harm are accountable and compensate you for your injuries.

 An experienced personal injury attorney will be able to hold all parties responsible liable for the injuries caused by this traumatic accident.